WCGA-Murdoch/Database-Tutorials/jbrowse_barley.md

 <img src="img/jbrowse/05_select_tracks_barley.png" alt="hi" width="800" class="inline"/>

-### 5. You can manually input the region you want to search or select a region with the mouse
+### 5. You can manually input the region you want to search

 *Using the chr1H:123..456 format*